Grifter (character): The Wild Storm

 Grifter is ex-military, recruited out of the U.S. special forces by International Operations for teamwork initially, eventually upgrading to solo ops work.

 Grifter was tutored in combat by Lucy Blaze A.K.A.
 Zannah of Khera, Cole at one point participated in the Thunderbook initiative.
 A program in which I.O. operatives were implanted with kherubim genetic material, which caused them to generate new auxiliary organs or modify natural biophysical structure to produce newfound superhuman facilities.
 It also has the side effect of instilling a secondary consciousness within their minds that influence their actions and abilities from within.
-As a combat specialist, Cole is an adept gun fighter with uncanny aim and body coordination.
+As a combat specialist, Grifter is an adept gun fighter with uncanny aim and body coordination.
 He has however been warned by Zannah that though she taught him all he knows, that's not all she knows.

 Grifter is able to juggle concussion grenades back at their source with a few well placed pistol shots.
-Mr. Cash is quite skilled at combining acrobatics with his gunkata, able to make backflips, jumps and side leaps while firing off his pistols with pinpoint accuracy.
-Cole Cash is also an adept tactician and navigator, able to scope out a "gag"/operation based upon accumulated information on how best to proceed.
+Grifter is quite skilled at combining acrobatics with his gunkata, able to make backflips, jumps and side leaps while firing off his pistols with pinpoint accuracy.
+Grifter is also an adept tactician and navigator, able to scope out a "gag"/operation based upon accumulated information on how best to proceed.